CosmicLivest/isiterable/README.md

 Running 1,000,000 times each block of code...

 Results of isiterable: 0.381
-Results of hasiter: 0.777
+Results of hasiter   : 0.777
-Results of tryiter: 5.689
+Results of tryiter   : 5.689
 ```
 The best result is `isiterable` while [tryiter](https://github.com/CosmicLivest/isiterable/main/README.md#try-iter) having the worst result.